AaronJan/ArrayTree/README.md

 ArrayTree
 =========

-ArrayTree is a tool for converting 2-d array to tree structure array.
+ArrayTree is a tool for converting 2-d array to tree structure(nested or hierarchical) array.

 Here is an example: